Azure/azure-sdk-for-java/sdk/spring-2-3/azure-spring-boot-samples/azure-spring-boot-sample-servicebus/README.md

-# Sample for Azure Service Bus Spring Boot client library for Java
+# Azure Sample for Azure Service Bus Spring Boot client library for Java

 ## Key concepts
 This sample project demonstrates how to use Service Bus with Spring Boot.